AlekysCoelho/AlekysCoelho/README.md

 **`Backend Developer`**

-I am a developer passionate about programming
+I am a developer passionate about programming.<br>
+💻 I am currently delving deeper into automation and AI, studying N8N, Langflow, artificial intelligence with LLMs, Langchain, RAG, prompt generation, and AI agents, as well as using the Streamlit library

 ---